yusuke-imoto-lab/V-Mapper/sphinx/index.rst

-You can also install the development version of lingam package from GitHub:
+You can also install the development version of V-Mapper from GitHub:

 .. code-block:: bash